 Variationist EDCD is not the first correctly converging error-driven constraint demotion algorithm that has been found.
-An earlier one is the Minimal Gradual Learning Algorithm (Boersma 1998), whose learning procedure is given in (14).
+An earlier one is Boersma's (1998) "Minimal Gradual Learning Algorithm", which differs from Variationist EDCD only in steps 3a and 3b.
+The whole procedure is given in (14).

-4 In the 31% of cases in which EDCD-with-pooling-ties converges to a correct grammar, the convergence times turn out to be comparable to those found here for Variationist EDCD.
+3 In the 31 percent of cases in which EDCD-with-pooling-ties converges to a correct grammar, the convergence times turn out to be comparable to those found here for Variationist EDCD.